Eva Palmer-Sikelianos: Upward Panic

-Upward Panic is both the title of Palmer's autobiography and a term she coined herself.
+Palmer coined the term Upward Panic which is also the title of her autobiography.
 The autobiography was assembled and edited by John P. Anton, Professor of Greek Philosophy and Culture at the University of South Florida.
 The autobiography is the fourth volume in a series of books that make up the Choreography and Dance Studies program and published by Harwood Academic Publishers in 1993.
 Professor Anton received a grant in 1985 which allowed him to travel to Greece and research what could be learned of Palmer there.
 She began writing her autobiography in 1938 and would continue to do so on and off again through 1948.
 The book is roughly divided into two parts, the first being more traditionally autobiographical where she speaks to her early life and family.
 The second half concerns accounts of the Delphic Festivals, her later experiences in America and theoretical essays.

-Upward Panic as a term coined by Palmer describes the rising exhilaration experienced at the culmination of tragic drama, music and dance.
+"Upward panic" describes the rising exhilaration experienced at the culmination of tragic drama, music and dance.
 She and Sikelianos believed that the pursuit of these arts would lead people towards peace and understanding of each other.
-The term itself has its roots in Arcadia, Greek Mythology and of Pan, from which the English word 'panic' is derived from.
+The term itself has its roots in Arcadia, Greek Mythology and of Pan, from which the English word "panic" is derived from.
 Use of the word panic in this context should not be confused with the negative connotation it holds in modern English.